Financial-Times/o-ads/docs/docs/glossary.md

 **VIEWABILITY**
 Viewability is an online advertising metric that aims to track only impressions that can actually be seen by users.

 **VIEWABLE IMPRESSION**
-A digital ad that had the opportunity to be seen, sometimes referred to through the traditional print media term of being “above the fold”.
+A digital creative that has the opportunity to be seen, sometimes referred to through the traditional print media term of being “above the fold”.
 The current industry criteria for a standard ad unit to be considered viewable is that 50% of the canvas was within the consumer’s rendered window for a minimum of 1 second – the time required for a consumer to understand that the unit is a piece of advertising.

 References:
 [FT Glossary](https://docs.google.com/spreadsheets/d/1d-iy36QBhP94vfcEjFpdKnF_m-1NAtcQHY4m9h2vHdk/edit#gid=0)